jgedarovich/chef-attribute-debug/README.md

 At some point or another when working with chef you'll end up in a situation where it's necessary to unravel how or why a particular attribute is set on a node a certain way.
-At which point you'll find yourself on a journey through comparingt he [15 levels of chef attributes](https://docs.chef.io/attributes.html#attribute-precedence) and a nodes runlist - a painful waste of time.
+At which point you'll find yourself on a journey through comparing the [15 levels of chef attributes](https://docs.chef.io/attributes.html#attribute-precedence) and a nodes runlist - a painful waste of time.